edison-fw/edison-wiki/edison-venue.md

 Using the serial console, you can modify env, to load kernel and initrd from partition 3 (factory) and modify kernel command line to find `rootfs` on partition 11.
 Run `saveenv`.

-Then, finally, run `run do_boot` and linux will start.
+Then, finally, run `run do_boot` and Linux will start.

 ### Going back to Android.